easydiffusion/sdkit/README.md

 📢 We don't support AMD yet (it'll run in CPU-mode), but we're looking for code contributions for AMD support!

 ## Why not just use diffusers?
-You can certainly use diffusers. `sdkit` is infact using `diffusers` internally, so you can think of `sdkit` as a convenient API and a collection of tools, focused on Stable Diffusion projects.
+You can certainly use diffusers. `sdkit` is infact using `diffusers` internally (currently in beta), so you can think of `sdkit` as a convenient API and a collection of tools, focused on Stable Diffusion projects.

 `sdkit`:
 1. is a simple, lightweight toolkit for Stable Diffusion projects.